-13 famous players who don’t really love football following Ben White’s admission
+13 famous players who don’t really love football at all

 “I know [Vieira] was a very good player.
 But I wouldn't know the details.
 I'm quite busy, I'm always doing something.
 I watch myself for analytical reasons.
 I watch England, maybe.
 I just wouldn't just sit down and watch a game.”

-This will difficult for many fans to get their heads around.
+This was difficult for many fans to get their heads around.
 How can someone who doesn’t live and breathe football end up reaching the top?

 But there are other current and former pros like White who feel similarly.